How to leave?

 Because of this, negotiations and discussions would also revolve around provisions on the transitional application of EU rules, particularly with regards to free movement, the rights of EU nationals living in Britain and trade relations.
 Among other issues, it’s likely cross-border security and foreign policy issues as well as the use of unspent EU funds, would also be a focus for discussion.

 On 13 July, the UK Government published the Repeal Bill (once known as the Great Repeal Bill and formerly the European Union (Withdrawal) Bill), which repeals the 1972 European Communities Act and also incorporates all existing EU legislation into UK law.
 This is to ensure that there is legislative certainty for businesses and consumers when the UK does eventually depart in March 2019.
 The UK Parliament can then “amend, repeal and improve” the laws as necessary.

 The Bill also contains provisions for the use of statutory instruments (also known as Henry VIII clauses) that will allow the Government to change certain provisions in EU law ahead of the transfer into UK law without full Parliamentary oversight.
 Opposition parties have called it a “power grab” and insist they are not in favour of the Bill as it currently stands.
 With only a slim working majority, the Government now faces a Parliamentary battle in both houses to pass the Repeal Bill.
-Debates are expected to take up a considerable amount of time, with the first one to take place on 11 September, followed by the eight-day committee stage which starts in October.
+Debates are expected to take up a considerable amount of time, with the vote in second reading to take place on 11 September, followed by the eight-day committee stage which starts in October.

 What are the UK options for trade?

 Unsurprisingly, business concerns mostly revolve around the future of trade deals.
 As Theresa May announced during her speech in January she intends to pull the UK out of the European Single Market, the trade arrangements between the EU and UK will be crucial for businesses operating in the UK.